 Except for radioactive promethium, they’re all actually pretty common and relatively plentiful in the Earth’s crust.
 Cerium, one rare-earth metal, is even more abundant than copper.

 They’re called rare because they’re typically dispersed and not present in heavy concentrations in the minerals where they’re found.
 So that means it’s harder to economically mine them.

-Also, if you’re anything like me, you had no idea why they were so important.
-I mean, what are they even used for?
+Also, if you’re anything like those coworkers, you had no idea why they were so important.
+You know, what are they even used for?

 Turns out, a whole lot of things, things we all use every single day, like computer memory chips, rechargeable batteries, cellphones, the catalytic converters on our gas-powered cars, fluorescent lighting, even magnets.

 Every portable electronic device on the market is packed with them.
 There are several pounds of rare-earth compounds in every battery of every hybrid-electric and fully electric vehicle on the market.